Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 CPU Features

-Pressto enter the sub-menu:
+Press to enter the sub-menu:

 Hyper-threading

-The processor uses Hyper-Threading technology to increase transaction rates and reduces end-user response times.
+The processor uses Hyper-Threading technology to increase transaction rates and reduce end-user response times.
 The technology treats the two cores inside the processor as two logical processors that can execute instructions simultaneously.
 In this way, the system performance is highly improved.
 If you disable the function, the processor will use only one core to execute the instructions.
 Please disable this item if your operating system doesn't support HT Function, or unreliability and instability may occur.

 Important

-Enabling the functionality of Hyper-Threading Technology for your computer system requires ALL of the following platform Components:
+Enabling the functionality of Hyper-Threading Technology for your computer system requires ALL of the following platform components:

 For more information on Hyper-threading Technology, go to: